-The Main Menu contains some basic function commands and some setup option commands.
-You access the Main Menu by pressing MENU | MENU.
-You run a command by using the $\uparrow$ or $\downarrow$ to highlight the command and then pressing ENT.
-To clear the Main Menu screen and return to the Page display, press EXIT.
+You can access the Main Menu from any of the four Page screens by pressing MENU | MENU.
+To clear the menu screen and return to the page display, press EXIT.
 (Remember, our text style for "MENU | MENU" means "press the Menu key twice."
-See a full explanation of our instruction text formatting on page 5, Instructions = Menu Sequences.)
+See a full explanation of our instruction text formatting on pages 5, "How to use this manual...".